 Financial Performance Measures.
 The most important financial performance measures used by the Company in setting pay-for-performance compensation for the most recently completed fiscal year are described in the table below.
-The manner in which these measures, together with certain non-financial performance measures, determine the amounts of incentive compensation paid to our NEOs (see Short-Term Incentive Plan (STIP) beginning on page 43 and Long-Term Incentive Plan (LTIP) beginning on page 47).
+For a further description of the manner in which these measures, together with certain non-financial performance measures, determine the amounts of incentive compensation paid to our NEOs, see Short-Term Incentive Plan (STIP) beginning on page 47 and Long-Term Incentive Plan (LTIP) beginning on page 52.

 Measure Nature Explanation Core FFO Financial Measure A non-GAAP measure that consists of net income adjusted for certain items which we believe are not indicative of the performance of our operating portfolio and affect the comparative measurement of our operating performance over time.
-Same-Store and non-Same-Store Multifamily NOI Financial Measure NOI is a non-GAAP measure that consists of real estate rental revenue less direct operating expenses and is our primary performance measure for assessing our results at the community level.
-Same-Store refers to properties that were owned for the entirety of the years being compared and excludes properties acquired, sold or classified as held for sale during the years being compared.
+Multifamily NOI Growth Financial Measure NOI is a non-GAAP measure that consists of real estate rental revenue less direct operating expenses and is our primary performance measure for assessing our results at the community level.
+The growth is a percentage increase in NOI compared to the prior period.
 Net debt to Adjusted EBITDA Financial Measure A non-GAAP measure that divides annualized Adjusted EBITDA by outstanding debt net of cash and cash equivalents and provides an indication of our ability to service our existing debt and take on additional debt.
 Relative Total Shareholder Return Financial Measure Elme's total shareholder return ("TSR") performance is measured over the applicable performance period against a peer group of companies selected and approved by our Compensation Committee.
-Strategic Transformation Non-financial Measure Making progress on translating our strategic intent into operational capabilities through assuming management of our residential communities from third party managers, implementing a core technology platform, constructing a human resources program designed for the multifamily industry and creation of a new brand.